Chorro/prozzie/tests/README.md

 Test that will start the installation process, BUT they are not allowed to interact with docker daemon.
 You can execute these tests in parallel with others.

+### tests_setup_cancel*.bash
+Test cancellation in the middle of a setup.

+### tests_upgrade*.bash
+(Will) Test that previous version of prozzie can be upgraded to this version.
+This tests can't run in parallel with others.